airbnb/lottie-android/README.md

 ![Example4](gifs/Example4.gif)

-All of these animations were created in After Effects, exported with bodymovin, and rendered natively with no additional engineering effort.
+All of these animations were created in After Effects, exported with Bodymovin, and rendered natively with no additional engineering effort.

+[Bodymovin](https://github.com/bodymovin/bodymovin) is an After Effects plugin created by Hernan Torrisi that exports After effects files as json and includes a javascript web player.
+We've built on top of his great work to extend its usage to Android, iOS, and React Native.

 Read more about it on our [blog post](http://airbnb.design/introducing-lottie/)